epfl-theos/koopmans/docs/theory/ingredients.rst

 .. note::

-   Transforming a DFT to an ODDFT may seem like a bothersome complication but actually it is a natural generalisation -- indeed, an ODDFT is in fact an energy-discretised spectral functional theory :cite:`Ferretti2014`.
+   Transforming a DFT to an ODDFT may seem like a bothersome complication but actually it is a natural generalization -- indeed, an ODDFT is in fact an energy-discretized spectral functional theory :cite:`Ferretti2014`.

 .. _theory_screening: